TerrainBento/terrainbento/README.md

 ## Installation instructions

-Before installing terrainbento you will need a python distribution.
+Before installing terrainbento you will need a Python distribution.
 We recommend that you use the [Anaconda python distribution](https://www.anaconda.com/download/).
-Unless you have a specific reason to want Python 2.7 we strongly suggest that you install Python 3.7 (or the current 3.* version provided by Anaconda).
+We strongly suggest that you install the current 3.* version of Python.

 To install the release version of terrainbento (this is probably what you want) we support conda and pip package management.